CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 #### Implicit Tile Metadata

-When using the [`3DTILES_implicit_tiling` extension](../../3DTILES_implicit_tiling) tile metadata is stored in binary in each subtree.
+When using the [`3DTILES_implicit_tiling` extension](../../3DTILES_implicit_tiling) tile metadata is stored in subtree buffers.
 Tile metadata only exists for available tiles and is tightly packed by increasing tile index.
 To access individual tile metadata, implementations may create a mapping from tile indices to tile metadata indices.

 Below is an example subtree JSON: